 During graduate school I had the opportunity to teach introductory and advanced undergraduate psychology courses, which developed into an interest and commitment to teaching, training and supervision in the field of psychotherapy.
 My teaching in academic institutions, agencies and professional workshops has always been grounded in my own experience as a therapist.
 I enjoy sharing my acquired wisdom and I learn from the dialogue that occurs in my trainings and workshops.

 The specifics of my credentials are that I received my Ph.D. from an APA accredited clinical psychology program in 1986, after completing an APA accredited predoctoral internship at a Veterans Administration and university medical center consortium.
 I have been licensed as a psychologist in California since 1988 (PSY10707), being involved in psychotherapy, clinical supervision, teaching and training during that time.
-In addition to my private practice as a therapist and consultant, I have worked as a clinical director since 2000, providing oversight and leadership to behavioral health and social service programs including clinical training.
+In addition to my private practice as a therapist and consultant, I worked as a clinical director in Bay Area mental health agencies from 2000 to 2014 and was a faculty member in a master’s program at Dominican University of California from 2014 to 2022.
+Since 2015, I have directed the Counseling Services Program at Dominican, providing clinical training, supervision and leadership for mental health services to university students.